googleforgames/agones/site/content/en/docs/Advanced/multi-cluster-allocation.md

 `ca.crt` is the server TLS public certificate if it is self-signed.
 For simplicity, it is recommended to use one client secret per cluster and make `ca.crt` bundle of server certificates.

-2. Add client CA to the list of authorized client certificates by agones-allocator in the targeted cluster.
+2.Add client CA to the list of authorized client certificates by agones-allocator in the targeted cluster.

 ```bash
 cat <<EOF | kubectl apply -f -